 d) One child one nation policy

 Explanation: Intrauterine device (IUD) is one of the main programmes of the Family Welfare programme.
-IUD program leads to big decline in teen pregnancies and it also decrease the rate of abortions.
+IUD program leads to a big decline in teen pregnancies and it also decreases the rate of abortions.

 5. What is the main aim of Janani Suraksha Yojana which is the programme by the Family Welfare programme?